It's official: Spice Girls are back!

 This chart is based on sales, downloads and streaming equivalent sales combined.

-Bonus stats for Spice fanatics: Their biggest album track is Never Give Up On The Good Times from Spiceworld (633k streams), just ahead of Move Over (554k streams), which they used for their Pepsi endorsement deal.
+Bonus stats for Spice fanatics: Their biggest album track is Never Give Up On The Good Times from Spiceworld (925k streams), just ahead of Move Over (816k streams), which they used for their Pepsi endorsement deal.
+Most streamed album track from their debut Spice is Something Kinda Funny, on 649k streams.